cpmech/gosl/README.md

 ## Documentation

 Here, we call _user-defined_ types as _structures_.
 These are simply Go `types` defined as `struct`.
 Some may think of these _structures_ as _classes_.
-Gosl has several _global_ functions as well and tries to avoid complicated (unnecessary?) programming techniques.
+Gosl has several global functions as well and tries to avoid complicated constructions.

 An allocated structure is called here an **object** and functions attached to this object are called **methods**.
 The variable holding the pointer to an object is always named **o** in Gosl (e.g.